-Two faculty members (one of whom shall be Chair); the Assistant Dean JD and Graduate Studies; the Manager of Education and Equity Services (who acts as a non-voting Administrator to the committee); and two students.
-Student alternates will be selected by the LSS (for faculty board approval in March), if necessary, for the summer period from the end of the Winter examination period to the start of the fall term.
+Three faculty members (one of whom shall be Chair).
+The Assistant Dean JD and Graduate Legal Studies and the Equity and Academic Success Coordinator (who acts as Administrator to the Committee) will be non-voting members.
+There will be two student members elected by the LSS (for Faculty Board approval in March) who will only be involved in issues of Academic Policy.

-- to consider and make recommendations upon matters relating to academic standing and policies; - to deal with student problems and requests as they affect academic work and standing in accordance with the policies of the Faculty; - to deal with academic standing generally at term and year end; - to make decisions on supplemental and special privileges in accordance with the policies of the Faculty.
+- Has the jurisdiction to accept grades and course prize lists; - to consider and make recommendations upon matters relating to academic standing and policies; - to deal with student problems and requests as they affect academic work and standing in accordance with the policies of the Faculty; - to deal with academic standing generally at term and year end; - to make decisions on supplemental and special privileges in accordance with the policies of the Faculty.